LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Connect to Messaging/connect-to-messaging-user-guide.md

 #### Requesting to enable the C2M Service

 Brand campaign managers or administrators can request to enable the service by clicking the contacts us button on the welcome page.
-The contact us will open a new tab where the user will provide the following information listed in the [Onboarding request form](https://docs.google.com/forms/d/e/1FAIpQLScTClhEWoHlQ0gvz3d51RowfBFaA2fjude9WQrI5kECk3KMgA/viewform).
+The contact us will open a new tab where the user will provide the following information listed in <Onboarding request form>.

 ![](img/c2m-user-guide-1.png)